isomerpages/moe-dunmansec/_our-school/The Dunman Story/Heritage.md

 \-        _Kitchen Science Camp (Primary)_
 \-        _STEM Exploratory Experience (comprises of STEM Introductory Class Series, STEM Design Challenge and STEM Game Challenges) (Primary)_

-The COE model was reviewed for its relevance and strategic value in view of the evolving needs in teaching and learning.
-The COE model for East Zone will cease with effect from 1 January 2022.
+<p style="text-align: justify;">The COE model was reviewed for its relevance and strategic value in view of the evolving needs in teaching and learning.
+The COE model for East Zone will cease with effect from 1 January 2022.</p>

-Moving forward, East Zone Schools’ distinctive strengths will continue to be harnessed to strengthen teaching and learning capabilities and foster a zonal collaborative and learning culture.
+<p style="text-align: justify;">Moving forward, East Zone Schools’ distinctive strengths will continue to be harnessed to strengthen teaching and learning capabilities and foster a zonal collaborative and learning culture.</p>